 If a student provides proof that he or she never received OW income support during the study period, or paid back all or a portion of the OW income that they reported on their OSAP application, the amount may be deducted from the student’s government income for the study period (Item 630).

 In Ontario, all former Crown wards leaving care of a Children’s Aid Society (CAS) at the age of eighteen, as well as youth who are subject to a Customary Care Agreement or Legal Custody Order, may receive an Extended Care and Maintenance (ECM) allowance.
 ECM funding is provided for a maximum of three years until the youth reaches age 21.
-The base amount of ECM funding is $663/month; however, some CASs top up the base amount with additional funding.

 If a student has identified Extended Care and Maintenance funding in Item 630 on his or her OSAP Application, the amount of the funding, including any CAS top up amount identified in item 625 will be exempt automatically from the student’s OSAP financial need assessment.